 That wear this world out to the ending doom.

 In these lines, the poet says that despite death and the enemies’ prejudice, you would continue to be praised and would live in the memory of people.
-Even generation to come would remember you and thus you would live in people’ minds till the doomsday.
+Even generations to come would remember you and thus you would live in people’s minds till doomsday.
 These lines are addressed to a praise-worthy friend of the poet, and when the poet says, “oblivious enmity”, he means the enmity that makes one forget the values of life.